Attendance Area Adjustment –

 Supporting Students at a New School

 On November 17, 2022, the Board of Education voted to adjust school boundaries to open a new school.
 This decision marks the start of the transition phase as schools prepare to welcome new students and families to their school community for school year 2023–2024.

 We know that transitions can be difficult for children and some struggle more than others.
 Adjusting to a new building, meeting new classmates, and having new teachers can cause anxiety.
 HCPSS welcomes nearly 1,000 new students to our schools annually, and school administrators and staff in every school are prepared to support students in adjusting to a new school.
 They will make every effort to ensure this transition is as easy as possible for you and your child.

 Schools will ensure that every child continues to receive the same level of care and service at their prior school and we have plans in place to help make this transition smooth.
 We also know that many families rely on services – either through the Free and Reduced Meals (FARMs) program, pupil personnel workers, or the many community groups that support our school communities.
 School administrators and staff will work with each school to ensure a continuity of care.

-- School administrators, counselors and other support staff will be available to answer any questions once any redistricting is announced.
+School administrators, counselors and other support staff are available to answer any questions.

 Our curriculum and materials are consistent across the school system and students have access to comparable opportunities at every school in our system.
 Parents are encouraged to have conversations with their child about responding positively to changes.
 Parents can help their child get to know the new school.
 Even viewing the new school from a car or seeing a photograph of the school can be helpful.